Heritage Minute Honours B.C. Baseball Heroes Forced Into Work Camps

 "Baseball helped get us through the internment," Kaye Kaminishi, the sole surviving member of the original Asahi, says in a voice over.

-The video ends with a shot of the 97-year-old former shortstop sitting on a bench, dressed in the team's old uniform, bats at his side.
+The video ends with a shot of the 97-year-old former third baseman sitting on a bench, dressed in the team's old uniform, bats at his side.

 Working with Kaminishi was a special experience and many actors from the shoot crowded around him to hear his every word, said Anthony Wilson-Smith, president and CEO of Historica Canada.